What You Need to Look for in Payroll Software

 Back Pay Support

-Being able to work seamlessly with other programs is a big plus for a payroll software.
+Being able to work seamlessly with other programs is a big plus for a payroll systems.
 Check if it seamlessly integrates with your accounting software, your enterprise resource planning (ERP) platform, and other programs.
 This allows you to have a bigger picture insight on your business with data exchanged across these solutions.

 Tanda works well with the world’s leading payroll software, whether they are cloud-based or desktop-based.
 Its payroll integration feature it exports approved timesheets with gross wage calculation straight to your payroll software with one click.
 This means that it can further cut down your payroll processing time from hours down to minutes.